Can You Sue Uber Or Lyft If Your Driver Crashes?

 Phase 2-3: En Route To Pickup Or Actively Transporting Passengers

-The moment a driver accepts your ride request, and through the completion of your trip, the maximum insurance coverage applies.
+The moment a driver accepts your ride request, and until the completion of your trip, the highest level of insurance coverage is available.
 During these active phases, Uber and Lyft provide their most comprehensive protection:

 • $1 million in third-party liability coverage for injuries to passengers, other drivers, pedestrians, or property damage.